-**A NEW GREAT RESOURCE!! (a series of short videos from Seattle: scroll down the page for different parts of the project)
+**A GREAT RESOURCE!! (series of short videos from Seattle: scroll down the page for different parts of the project)

 Putting Racism on the Table is a series of videos that will help us develop a shared vocabulary to move deeper into this work.
 Each of these sessions comes with a set of questions we may use for discussion.

 Feel free to watch or listen on your own; we will organize community viewings and discussions as time and energy allow.

 Full website here: http://www.puttingracismonthetable.org/

 I call your attention in particular to three sessions: